Which AI Video Workflow Makes Sense for Short-Form Content?

 Short-form content is fast-moving.
 A creator might require a visual for TikTok, Instagram Reels, YouTube Shorts, or a landing web page.
 There’s a business that can require a brief product teaser.
 For customers, a designer might need to have a concept clip.

 These generally aren’t intended to be long films.
-These are designed to make a quick visual impact, give an explanation of one thought, or test attention.
+They are designed to make a quick visual impact, explain one thought, or test attention.

 This alters the process.

 Teams don’t always have the time to create a full edit; there are times when they need a quick way to get one idea to a viewing.
-If the draft is successful, they can make improvements to it.
+If the draft is successful, they can improve it.
 They can go on if it doesn’t, and do not invest too much time.

-Seedance 2.0 Mini is helpful in this step as it narrows down the scene selection to 5-10 seconds, ads, story beats, and social videos.
+Seedance 2.0 Mini helps in this step by narrowing scene selection to 5-10 seconds, ads, story beats, and social videos.

 Start With the Asset You Already Have